Quid2/flat/README.md

 #### [ETA](https://eta-lang.org/)

-It builds (with etlas 1.5.0.0 and eta eta-0.8.6b2 under macOS Sierra) and seems to be working, though the full test suite could not be run due to Eta's issues compiling some of the test suite dependencies.
+It builds (with etlas 1.5.0.0 and eta eta-0.8.6b2) but currently fails the test suite.

 ### Installation